dappforce/x-seller-squid/README.md

 Data types can be found [here](./src/server-extension/model/sellerConfigInfo.model.ts)

+- `isServiceOperational`: is squid processing new remarks from the blockchains and are PendingOrder mutation calls are active and available.
 - `dmnRegPendingOrderExpTime`: expiration time of PendingOrder (milliseconds)
 - `domainHostChain`: blockchain name where domain will be registered (subsocial/soonsocial)
 - `domainHostChainPrefix`: blockchain prefix where domain will be registered